MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/experimental-channel.md

 ##### Partial Classes

-C#/WinRT also includes `PublishAOT` support in version 2.1.0-prerelease.240602.1.
+C#/WinRT also includes `PublishAot` support in version 2.1.0-prerelease.240602.1.
 To enable a class for AOT publishing with C#/WinRT, it must first be marked `partial`.
 This allows the C#/WinRT AOT source analyzer to attribute the classes for static analysis.
 Only classes (which contain methods, the targets of trimming) require this attribute.

 ##### Reflection-Free Techniques